 If you want to suggest a camera shot, you can do so in the script by mentioning the camera shot in capital letters.
 POV is the most used camera shot used in screenplay writing.
 You can either use it as a subheading or add it to the text in the following way:

-You don’t have to necessarily add transitions and camera shots.
-Even if you plan to do it, avoid overdoing.
+You don’t have to necessarily add transitions and camera shots every screen time.
+Even if you plan to do it, avoid overdoing it.

-Using a screenwriting software to write a screenplay isn’t essential.
+Using screenwriting software to write a screenplay isn’t essential, but recommended if you want to boost your productivity by 50%.
 You can write your screenplay in any word processor of your choice (e.g. Microsoft Word).
-However, you'll have to do all the formatting manually.
-This turns out to be too tedious.
+However, in that case, you’ll have to do all the formatting manually.
+This often turns out to be too tedious.

 Imagine checking capital letters, indentations, dialogue alignment, and other important aspects of formatting.
 You’ll spend a lot of time formatting your screenplay and this isn’t recommended.
 It kills creativity.

-Squibler is one of the best screenwriting software out there that comes with ready-to-use templates for screenwriters.
-Select a template, tweak it, add plot, add characters, and start writing.
-It will format everything for you without you have to even look at it.
+Squibler is one of the best screenwriting AI software that comes with ready-to-use templates for screenwriters.
+Select a template, tweak it, add a plot, add characters, and start writing.
+It will format everything for you without you having to even look at it.

-It also helps you organize your screenplay that makes it easy to switch between sections, headings, and scenes quickly.
+It also helps you organize your screenplay which makes it easy to switch between sections, headings, and scenes quickly.

 This is a reason why all professional screenwriters use software and tools to improve their writing speed.
-A screenwriting software won’t produce content for you rather it just helps you keep it formatted and organized.
 This saves a lot of time and resources at the end of the day.

 The majority of screenwriting software does not assist in generating the content.
 However, with Squibler’s smart writing technology, you can not just brilliantly format, but also generate relevant scenes with just one click.